RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-rubbing-your-nose-considered-harmful.md

   necessary and also incredibly frustrating.
 - The importance of learning to trust your nose when dealing with allergies and needing to be paranoid.
+- The frustration and despair of needing and wanting to go back to bed after waking up with allergies, but also desperately not wanting to get activated again.
+The ultimate strategy of taking benadryl to get a roughly guaranteed four hours of sleep.
+- The frustration of being terrified of moving something that's potentially allergen-containing because that will release it into the air.
+- The need to have a sanctuary environment, especially one where I can sleep.
+- The need to control the environment of the sanctuary completely, because the consequences are either not sleeping or ruining the sanctuary.

 Where I'm going with this...